 As for responsibilities, Illinois tenants are responsible for things like:

-Equally, Illinois landlord tenant regulations give you certain rights and responsibilities.
-Some of the rights you obtain include the following.
+Equally, Illinois landlord tenant laws give you certain rights and responsibilities.
+Some of the rights you obtain as an Illinois landlord include the following.
 The right to:

 Some of the responsibilities you have under state legislation include the following: